jlggross/codar.me/README.md

 # Codar.me - Desenvolvendo Software de Verdade

 Codar.me is an educational brazilian company localted in the city of Florianópolis in the state of Santa Catarina.
-I recently started a course from them, called "Desenvolvendo Software de Verdade", which will teach the development of a full stack application from web and mobile, using technologies such as:
+I recently started a training from them, called "Desenvolvendo Software de Verdade", which will teach the development of a full stack application from web and mobile, using technologies such as:

 * Javascript
 * React e React Native